-November 11 Manege Central Exhibition Hall will be host to Serenity and Delight, a large-scale exhibition project.
+Manege Central Exhibition Hall is proud to present Serenity and Delight, a large-scale exhibition project.

-The project will be curated by Mikhail Semyonovsky, rector of the St. Petersburg Academy of Arts.
-Coordinator — Svetlana Zenina.
+The project is curated by Semyon Mikhailovsky, rector of the St. Petersburg Academy of Arts.

 “There will be no battles at the Manege exhibition, no heart-wrenching dramas, intense passions, heightened emotions, or alarming mysticism.
 The exhibition Serenity and Delight is an idyllic story of art that never made it to the era of total transformation.

 Of course, the story was full of tragedy.
 But we intend to emphasize a world of kindness and serenity, where the bel paese of Italy is the place of inspiration and the family circle is permeated by the quiet joys of home, where Russian motifs evoke a pastoral mood and nature is full of charm.
 Harmony is manifested in the consonance of color and the purity of nature, in serenity and in beauty.”